Two-thirds of people under 50 have herpes: WHO

 "HSV-1 has the potential to be transmitted from the oral area to the genital area through oral sex," WHO medical officer Sami Gottlieb told reporters.

-Along with the 417 million people believed to have the HSV-2 infection, there are more than half a billion people under 50 who have genital infections caused by the two herpes viruses.
+Along with the 417 million people believed to have the HSV-2 infection, there are more than half a billion people under 50 who have genital infections caused by the two herpes viruses.'Education is critical'

 The UN health agency noted that in high-income countries, fewer children are becoming infected with HSV-1 due to better hygiene and living conditions, but are thus more susceptible to becoming infected with the virus once they become sexually active.